rriggin/justcallbud/README.md

 - Database: In-memory (temporary)

 ## Todos
+-  deploy to github
 -  deploy to the web
 -  build functionality for the ad space
 -  add lead gen buttons in line, connect to a live handyman?
+-  make facebook page and integrate llama chat message thing
+-